osamaqarem/drag-select/README.md

      * If you need to rely solely on pressing items for selection, you can disable the pan gesture by setting `config.panScrollGesture.enabled` to `false`.
 See {@link Config.panScrollGesture}.
      *
      * Do not customize the behavior of this gesture directly.
-     * Instead, [compose](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/composed-gestures) it with your own custom gestures.
+     * Instead, [compose](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/composed-gestures) it with your own.
      */
     panHandler: PanGesture
   }